didilem/ovpnadm/README.md

 ### mysql setup
 create the required database with the supplied file create_ovpnadm.sql

-### Start adding configuration
+### Start adding vpn configuration
-point your browser to you web server, add networks, groups and clients.
+point your browser to your web server, add networks, groups and clients.